Browse our guides or talk to our team.

 Affinity mapping is useful here for the same reason it helps with brainstorming organization—for processing, communicating, and acting on key ideas.

-Affinity mapping and mind mapping may seem very similar at first glance, and in some ways they are.
+Affinity mapping and mind mapping or cluster diagramming may seem very similar at first glance, and in some ways they are.
 Both visualize ideas based on a common theme or themes.